aniruddhsingh7901/stakeBot/README.md

 tail -f logs/stake-bot-out.log
 ```

-## 🔒 Security
+## Security

 ### Interactive Mode
-- ✅ Password entered interactively (not stored)
+- Password entered interactively (not stored)
-- ✅ Runs in foreground (you see everything)
+- Runs in foreground (you see everything)
-- ✅ Easy to stop with Ctrl+C
+- Easy to stop with Ctrl+C

 ### PM2 Mode
-- ⚠️ Password stored in config or environment variable
+- WARNING: Password stored in config or environment variable
-- ✅ Runs as background process
+- Runs as background process
-- ✅ Auto-restart on failure
+- Auto-restart on failure
-- ✅ Logs all activity
+- Logs all activity

 **Best Practices:**
 - Always test on test network first